Coconut Panna Cotta with Blood Orange Curd

 The curd is just as easy (maybe even easier?) to make as the coconut panna cotta.
 One saucepan and a little bit of whisking.
 The hardest part is juicing the oranges!

 (Don’t like blood oranges?
-Blasphemy!
-But you can sub in any citrus for the curd — orange, clementine, tangerine, even lemon or lime.
+You can sub in any citrus for the curd — orange, clementine, tangerine, even lemon or lime.
 Don’t like citrus?
-I bet this would be equally delicious with some blueberry cardamom curd, too!)
+I bet this would be equally delicious with some raspberry curd or blueberry cardamom curd, too!)

 Making Panna Cotta in Advance